 - 1. Discuss management practices and principles developed and successfully used in business, industry, and public agencies. - 2.
 Discuss and be able to apply the competing value framework to explain organizational culture. - 3.
 Identify challenges affecting the management and leadership of organizations. - 4.
 Discuss the principles of organizing, allocating, and managing resources in order to provide the greatest public good. - 5.
 Recognize the difference between strategic thinking and tactical thinking. - 6.
 Be able to develop and present a sophisticated strategic plan-making best advantage of the strengths of the organization.

-PROFESSIONAL ASSOCIATION STANDARDS: Professional Standards Courses offered in the Sport and Recreation Studies (SRST) graduate program are guided by the principles of the Commission of Sport Management Accreditation (COSMA).
-COSMA (2016, p.
-1) "bases its accrediting process on principles, rather than standards."
+PROFESSIONAL ASSOCIATION STANDARDS: Professional Standards Courses offered in the Sport and Recreation Studies (SRST) graduate program are guided by the principles of of relevant professional associations and accrediting bodies.